vapor/docs/docs/deploy/fly.md

 fly pg create
 ```

-This command creates a Fly app that will be able to host databases available to your other apps on Fly.
-This app can be configured as a cluster for improved performance and redundancy.
+This command creates a Fly app that will be able to host databases available to your other apps on Fly, see the [dedicated Fly docs](https://fly.io/docs/reference/postgres/) for more details.

 Once your database app is created, go to your Vapor app's root directory and run:
 ```bash